DataDog/documentation/content/en/agent/faq/agent-v6-changes.md

 #### Tagging

-While Agent v5 automatically collected every pod label as tags, Agent v6 needs a whilelist.
+While Agent v5 automatically collected every pod label as tags, Agent v6 needs a whitelist.
 This is done with the `kubernetes_pod_labels_as_tags` option in `datadog.yaml`.

 The following options and tags are deprecated: